 29 For the gifts and calling of God are without repentance.

-The verse states that God's gifts are without repentance, meaning they will never be snatched back from those to whom they've been given, and God will never relinquish His promise to someone.
-Why is this significant?
-Because the Apostle Paul calls Salvation/Eternal Life a "gift" no less than 7 times in the previous chapters (Romans 5:15-18, 6:23).
+This verse states that God's gifts are irrevocable ("without repentance"), meaning they will never be snatched back from those to whom they've been given, and God will never relinquish His promise to someone.
+This is particularly significant, because the Apostle Paul calls Salvation/Eternal Life a "gift" no less than 7 times in the previous chapters (Romans 5:15-18, 6:23).

-Furthermore, Salvation is called a "gift" two other times, notably Ephesians 2:8-9, and John 4:10.
-Even common sense says that a gift that has been given to someone cannot be taken away.
-It cannot have caveats or stipulations.
+Furthermore, Salvation is called a "gift" in two other prominent passages of Scripture - Ephesians 2:8-9, and John 4:10.
+Beyond what the Scripture says about God's faithfulness, common sense stipulates that a gift that has been given to someone cannot be taken away.
 The definition of a gift is something given for free, to keep.
-And the Apostle Paul affirms that here in no uncertain terms.

 John 6:47